rogervinas/spring-cloud-stream-kafka-step-by-step/README.md

 * **Amazon Kinesis**
 * ...

-As of today there are two ways to configure Spring Cloud Stream:
-* With annotations (legacy since 3.1)
-* With functional programming model

 Let's try to setup a simple example step by step and see how it works!

 This demo has been created using this [spring initializr configuration](https://start.spring.io/#!type=gradle-project&language=kotlin&platformVersion=2.4.4.RELEASE&packaging=jar&jvmVersion=11&groupId=com.example&artifactId=demo&name=demo&description=Demo%20project%20for%20Spring%20Boot&packageName=com.example.demo&dependencies=cloud-stream,web) adding Kafka binder dependency `spring-cloud-starter-stream-kafka`.